dengsauve/advent-of-code-2025/README.md

 the middle of December, and never take/make the time for AoC unless I'm up super late.
 So Santa hat's off to Eric for reducing my fomo and making it easier to commit to a smaller challenge.

+I'm doing this year's set of challenges with Python, which has introduced its own set of challenges coming from being a Ruby stan for the last few years of AoC.

 # 📝 Notes on Various Days
 Adding my notes on approaches for various days where I was pleased with how well my solution worked.